digitalbridgekit/2fa-cl-ea/README.md

 # Two-Factor Authentication (2FA) Chainlink External Adapter (Javascript)

-This adapter is an extra layer of security where in addition to a password, the user must confirm a code from/click a button on a trusted device only they have access to.
+This adapter is an extra layer of security where in addition to a password the user must confirm a code from/click a button on a trusted device only they have access to.

 ## Input Params